morsetechlab/Simple-Stereo-Camera-Depth-Estimation/README.en.md

 ## 🛡️ License

-This project is licensed under the [GNU Affero General Public License v3.0 (AGPLv3)](LICENSE), in order to comply with the licenses of core dependencies used in this project:
+This project is licensed under the [GNU Affero General Public License v3.0 (AGPLv3)](LICENSE), in order to comply with the licenses of core dependencies used in this project

 - [YOLOv8](https://github.com/ultralytics/ultralytics) by Ultralytics – licensed under **AGPLv3**
 - [OpenCV](https://github.com/opencv/opencv) – licensed under **Apache License 2.0**